andrlime/andrlime/README.md

 - 🧵 Teaching **C/C++**, systems, assembly, and parallel programming; wrote Python and SQL interpreters in C, debugged memory issues, parallelized code with OpenMP, pthreads.
 - 🛠 Building cloud tools in **Python** and use **Docker**, **Git**, **Kubernetes**
 - 🛰 Developing a Python HAL for controlling RS232-connected legacy hardware, improving scientific equipment usability
+- 🕹️ Engineering Markdown-to-React compiler in **OCaml** for development of text-based games
 - 🧩 Created full-stack tools with **Flask**, **React**, **TypeScript**, and **MongoDB**, deployed in **Docker**
 - 📍 Won a hackathon with a pub-sub WebSocket location-sharing app powered by an **Elixir** backend